OpenNMT/OpenNMT/docs/training/multi_gpu.md

 calculating their own gradients, updating a master copy of the parameters and getting updated values of the parameters.
 To enable convergence at the beginning of the training, only one replica is working for the first `-async_parallel_minbatch` iterations to prepare a better initialization for the asynchronous part.

-**Note:**
+!!! note "Note"

-* a GPU core is dedicated to store the master copy of the parameters and is not used for training
+    A GPU core is dedicated to store the master copy of the parameters and is not used for training.

+!!! note "Note"
-* as training logs and saving require synchronization, consider using higher `-report_every` and `-save_every` values
+    As training logs and saving require synchronization, consider using higher `-report_every` and `-save_every` values.